 Heidelberg Travel Guide

 This lovely university city has a rich baroque history that has long attracted tourists from all over the globe.
 Situated in the Neckar River valley near the Odenwald (Forest of Odin), this city houses Germany's oldest university.
-The historical and intellectual charms of Heidelberg promise something for every tourist.
+The historical and intellectual charms of Heidelberg promise something for every tourist and many tourists choose to take a tour of Heidelberg so as not to miss any of its lovely tourist attractions.

-The intriguing ruins of the 13th century red stone castle (Schloss) are a popular attraction, with a quirky apothecary museum and the largest wine barrel in the world.
+The intriguing ruins of the 13th century red stone castle is a popular tourist attraction, with a quirky apothecary museum and the largest wine barrel in the world.
 Visitors can have a glass at the wine bar inside or enjoy a drink at the small outdoor café.

 Heidelberg University is also worth a visit, and travellers can take advantage of free admission to the Botanical Gardens.
 The university is renowned for its academics and history, with many of its faculties considered to be the best in Germany.